Hyundai Santa Fe 2025 review | A seven-seat solution for family life

 The CarGurus verdict

 We love the Hyundai Santa Fe, and we were very tempted to give it five stars.
-The only things that stopped us were the towing limit, and the fact that we’d like a longer real-world electric range for the PHEV.
+The only things that stopped us were the disappointing towing limit, and the fact that we’d like a longer real-world electric range for the PHEV.
 A lack of charging cable storage, or space for the loadbay cover, are also niggles that feel a bit out of character for a car that is – otherwise – so useful and well thought out.

 Still, while it missed a full five-star rating, the Santa Fe is a truly brilliant and peculiarly lovable seven-seat SUV.
 If you want something that’s useful and rugged, but that doesn’t cost the earth and promises great reliability, this is well worth considering.